 Acclaimed playwright Eugene O’Neill, a Nobel Laureate in Literature, died on this day November 27, 1953.
 We remember the "Long Day's Journey into Night" playwright by looking back on his most famous play and the parallels between this family and the Irish.

-Although much honored in his US birthplace where his play “Long Day’s Journey into Night” is honored as one of the finest American plays of the 20th century, the work of Eugene O'Neill is somewhat overlooked in Ireland, despite him being the son of an Irish immigrant who deals with the role emigration and Ireland played on his father’s character.
+Although much honored in his US birthplace where his play “Long Day’s Journey into Night” is celebrated as one of the finest American plays of the 20th century, the work of Eugene O'Neill is somewhat overlooked in Ireland, despite him being the son of an Irish immigrant who writes about the role that emigration and Ireland played on his father’s character.

 On this, the anniversary of his death, we remember O’Neill by looking back on his most famous play and the parallels between this family and the Irish.